hasindu2008/slow5tools/README.md

+# slow5tools
+A toolset for converting to and from SLOW5 files.

+TODO: remove below

 # f5c

 An optimised re-implementation of the call-methylation module in [Nanopolish](https://github.com/jts/nanopolish).
 Given a set of basecalled Nanopore reads and the raw signals, f5c detects the methylated cytosine bases. f5c can optionally utilise NVIDIA graphics cards for acceleration.